Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup VPS Checklist.md

 	- And restart nginx from SSH terminal with `sudo systemctl restart nginx`
 	- Visit http://srv451789.hstgr.cloud
 	- If success, Chrome will warn you there's no secured connection or that the connection is not private and blocks you from viewing the content.
 We will add SSL https certificates later.
 The current bypass technique in 2024 is to click anywhere on the webpage then type: `thisisunsafe`.
 You should see the webpage content.
+	- This then assumes future websites on CloudPanel will have no problem with editing and viewing by the internet.

 ### How to setup SFTP/FTP users
 - Makes life easier for web developer.